nevali/Stardust/README.md

-The eight hues are evenly spaced around the colour wheel, and because there is an even number of them, four of the hues are the direct complements of the other four: Pumpkin, Gold, Lime, and Mint complement Sky, Bilberry, Lilac, and Raspberry.
+The eight hues are evenly spaced around the colour wheel, and because there is an even number of them, four of the hues are the direct complements of the other four: Pumpkin, Gold, Lime, and Spearmint complement Sky, Bilberry, Lilac, and Raspberry.

 This preview version of Stardust was developed using the [J<sub>z</sub>a<sub>z</sub>b<sub>z</sub>](https://doi.org/10.1364/OE.25.015131)